-And while this winter's snow days have added a couple of extra days on to the school calendars, the kids will be running amok, shouting, "No more pencils, no more books…" before you know it.
-So, it's time to get started.
+And while this winter's snow days have added some extra days to school calendars, the kids will be running amok, shouting, "No more pencils, no more books…" before you know it.
+So it's time to get started.

 "After St. Patrick's Day is when I really like to have my whole summer planned out," Garrity says.
 "Some [camps], the availability starts in January, some starts in February, some don't start until March, so you have to sort of be on the ball in order to catch the camps you want your child to be in.
 And if you don't, you're out of luck."

 When it comes to picking the right camp for your children, Garrity says to pay attention to their interests.
 There are camps for a number of things, such as swimming, horseback riding, hockey and technology.

 The National Zoo has camps her children enjoy, and Garrity says area parks and recreations departments are a great resource for active camps.

 To navigate the awkward late drop-off or early-release camps, Garrity says, in the planning phases, to find a friend whose child is going to the same camp.